 Colleen Loeffler Phonwiang, Director CompTIA-AITP, will be attending and will be presenting on the AITP-CompTIA merger, the future of the organizations and what that means for members.

 Greater Wheeling Chapter

-The Greater Wheeling Chapter will held its October meeting on Wednesday, October 11, 2017 at the White Palace in Wheeling Park, Wheeling WV.
+The Greater Wheeling Chapter held its November meeting at the White Palace in Wheeling Park, Wheeling WV.